You can find a copy of our admission arrangements for the 2021/22 and 2022/23 academic year on the following link:

 Reception and Year 3 Admissions

-The Bath & Mendip Partnership Trust is the Admissions Authority for Moorlands Infant School and Moorlands Junior School.
+The Partnership Trust is the Admissions Authority for Moorlands Infant School and Moorlands Junior School.
 However, the School buys back Bath and North East Somerset’s (BATHNES) Admissions and Appeals Packages and manages these processes on behalf of Directors.
 Information can be found on the BATHNES website..

 Joining School in Reception: Children are offered three full terms of education in their reception year and most are admitted in the September following their fourth birthday.
 Legally, however, children do not have to be in school until the beginning of the term following their fifth birthday, so parents may defer the start of school until January or April if they wish.
-To ensure a happy and confident start to their formal schooling, children attend half-days only for the first four/five weeks.
+To ensure a happy and confident start to their formal schooling, there is a carefully managed induction programme in September which includes shorter sessions and days.
+This enables the staff team to build relationships with the children and for the children to settle into new routines.
+We would anticipate children being in school full time by week 4 or 5 of the first term.

 Children and parents are invited into school for a series of induction events in the summer term preceding their entry.
 Individual meetings are held with all parents prior to children starting school.
 In the first term, parents are invited to curriculum events where information is shared to help them support their child’s learning.